 In Spain, Catalonia has decided to ban bullfighting in its territory.
 The news caused a sensation in the summer torpor, just broken by the discovery of buried babies and twists business Bettencourt-Wisenberg.
 And in France, the debate on banning bullfights he advance?

 Cultural exception or special culture?

-About one who gets more or less the same arguments as the statement Samadet in 2007, where the pro-bullfighting questioned as follows:.
-"The death of the bull which accompanies the history of humanity for millennia would it become taboo to the point that it is a priority for modern democracies?
-But what then of violent deaths and misery of thousands of people complacently shown daily on our television screens? ".
+About one who gets more or less the same arguments that the statement Samadet in 2007 when the pro-bullfighting questioned as follows: ".The death of the bull that accompanies the history of humanity for millennia would it become so taboo that it is a priority item for modern democracies?
+But what then of violent deaths and misery of thousands of people complacently shown daily on our television sets? ".

-Equally taken by the bullfighting lobby cities UNICEF calls to the rescue humanistic principles in a statement released on July 29 : "Remember that a convention of UNESCO enshrines the principle of respect for diversity and freedom in all areas of heritage and culture, posing as one constraint compliance with the Universal Declaration of Human Rights. "
+Equally taken by the lobby of bullfighting cities calling Unicef to the rescue humanistic principles in a statement released on July 29 : "Recall that a convention of UNESCO enshrines the principle of respect for diversity and freedom in all areas of heritage and culture, asking only constraint compliance with the Universal Declaration of Human Rights. "